 Protein is essential for health as it provides the amino acids that are the ‘building blocks’ of all cells, tissue, and organs within the body.
 Getting enough protein in the diet is essential to performing and feeling at your very best.
+Pea protein is one of the leading proteins on the market today.
+Continue reading to learn about the benefits of pea protein for a vegetarian diet.

 A common misconception is the vegetarians don’t get enough protein in their diets.
 But that’s incorrect and a healthy and varied plant-based diet easily provides the protein and amino acids that you require,1,2 and a vegetarian diet that contains some eggs and dairy, which are high-quality protein sources, is even more replete in protein.